 Mounting the head unit in front of a handlebar-mounted water bottle, such as a tri bottle between the aerobars, can adversely affect the head unit's ability to receive your power data.
 If you are having issues with a head unit mounted on the aerobars, check for any possible items that could be blocking the signal and experiment with slight changes to the position of the head unit to help optimize the reception

-We recommend closing all other apps that use the Bluetooth connection on your phone before beginning a ride with a fitness app that utilizes the Bluetooth 4.0 connection to your power meter.
+Close all other apps that use the Bluetooth connection on your phone before beginning a ride with a fitness app with your power meter connected as a Bluetooth sensor.
 It may also help to disable and re-enable Bluetooth before the start of the ride to clear out any other connections.

 Try another app

 If you are experiencing longer drops, especially gaps in recording power data after stopping or coasting, we suggest trying a different app in order to improve your power recordings.
 For apps using the ANT+ connection, you may try an alternate all using Bluetooth 4.0 to connect to see if you gain a more stable connection.

 Try another location

 Not all devices will perform well located in the jersey pocket.
 While this is the most common location, depending on the device you may want to experiment with placing the device in a different location such as on a handlebar mount, in a water bottle cage, saddlebag, or other location to see if it is able to keep a more consistent connection.